unprolix/bastard/README.md

 Configuration
 =============

 The following configuration variables may be set with `npm config bastard:xxx yyy` where `xxx` is the name of the parameter and `yyy` is the desired value.
 More help on configuration variables may be obtained via `npm`.
+These configuration variables are used exclusively by the built-in standalone server and are ignored by the `Bastard()` objects themselves.

  `host`	Hostname or IP address at which to listen.
 If empty, will bind to all available IP addresses.
 (Default: empty)